mtgroupsrls/Shrink-DockerDataVHDX/README.md

 1. Download or save the script as `Shrink-DockerDataVHDX.ps1`

-2. **No need to "Run as Administrator"** — the script will automatically elevate itself when needed
+2. **No need to "Run as Administrator"** â€” the script will automatically elevate itself when needed

 3. If your execution policy prevents running scripts, use: